-- Mid-Purchase Upsell: Such upsells appear via cart page pop-ups, checkout add-ons, or additional offers in abandoned cart emails.
+- Mid-Purchase Upsell: Such upsells appear via cart page pop-ups, checkout upsells or add-ons, or additional offers in abandoned cart emails.

 - Post-purchase Upsell: Think about thank-you page offers and email autoresponder sequences that upsell customers after they’ve completed their purchase.

 We've included at least one tactic for each stage below.
 So, let’s dive right in and look at some upselling examples!

 1. Side by Side Comparisons

 Let’s begin with the most basic of all upsell tactics - the comparison.